runrig-coop/hedgerows/index.md

 Now when I thought about it in the light of universal access to nature, I remembered the other term for this third right: _alienation_.
-In a strictly legal sense, to alienate an asset carries little further significance than to "dispose of" it, but in a sociological context or in simple parlance, alienation imbues a psychological or spiritual effect.
+In a strictly legal sense, to alienate an asset carries little further significance than to "dispose of" it, but in a sociological context or in plain parlance, alienation imbues a psychological or spiritual effect.
 That sense seems all the more acute when the thing you are alienating is nature itself, even if just a part of it.
 There is reciprocity between us and nature, a two-way subjectivity that